danielegiulianini/qu-bft/README.md

 Additionally, the library features also:

-- async rivisitation of Q/U protocol, by proving a non blocking client and service APIs leveraging scala's Future
+- async ri-visitation of Q/U protocol, by proving a non blocking client and service APIs leveraging scala's Future
 - strong type check at compile time by leveraging scala's strong statically typed type system
 - Json Web Token (JWT) based authentication
 - JSON (de)serialization by Jackson
+- prototype implementations of ready-made remote data structures
+- gRPC-complain and -aware Q/U service APIs access for a more custom approach

 Refer to [issues page](https://gitlab.com/pika-lab/courses/ds/projects/ds-project-giulianini-ay1920/-/issues) for a deeper overview of the main functionalities.